-A DIY chore chart for kids can be a great way to set expectations, encourage participation in family responsibilities, and develop good habits.
-Learn how to make an easily customizable and age-appropriate chore chart and some of the pros and cons of using one.
+A DIY chore chart for kids is a great way to set expectations and develop good habits.
+Learn how to make a chore chart that’s easily customizable and age-appropriate.

 “So, how many times a day do you brush your teeth?” the dentist asked my seven-year-old son as she poked around his mouth.